llmrisks/llmrisks.github.io/src/content/post/week12.md

 Given the loss term and general strategy for inserting `<API>` tokens, the model is fine-tuned with the augmented dataset.
 At prediction time, the model uses a variant of greedy decoding, making API calls if the `<API>` tag is in the top-k predictions at any token position.

-> Dave talked about how the method could benefit from having some “feedback” from the API’s quality of response, and not having an implicit bias in the design that considers API calls as “costly”.
+> Professor Evans talked about how the method could benefit from having some “feedback” from the API’s quality of response, and not having an implicit bias in the design that considers API calls as “costly”.

 <table><tr>
   <td><img src="../images/week12/day1/LLM_Agents_MondayPres_Page_17.jpg" width="95%"></td>